STRONG-TACT/Dice-Adventure-Agents/README.md

 You can find a complete game documentation on the [competition portal](https://strong-tact.github.io/).

-## How to use code
-Although Dice Adventure (DA) was implemented in Unity and your agents will ultimately interface with the Unity version, this repository also implements a local, Python version of DA that users can use to develop agents.
-We developed the local version as a way to train RL agents that required near clock-time feedback for millions of time steps.
-Please follow these steps to set up your environment to use both the local and Unity versions of the game.
+## Code Overview
+This repository provides five main files for you to develop and submit your agents.
+You can find these in the `agent_template/` and `game/` folders:

+- `agent.py`: A `DiceAdventureAgent` template class that you will use to implement your agent;
+- `dice_adventure_gym_env.py`: An OpenAI Gym interface that lets you connect to the Dice Adventure Unity game and develop RL agents or other agent types;
+- `submission_info.json`: A submission JSON file that requests basic information about your submission;
+- ``: A Windows local build of Dice Adventure; and
+- ``: A Mac local build of Dice Adventure

 *Note: We tested this code in Python 3.9.0.
 Please see the end of this README for full list of software versions.*